Mahdiware/ARMCall/README.md

 - Stack alignment
 - Return-value interpretation

-can result in undefined behavior or a native crash.
+ARMCall should therefore not be considered a type-safe replacement for ordinary C/C++ function calls.

-ARMCall should therefore be treated as a low-level ABI interface, not as a type-safe replacement for normal C/C++ calls.
+Use it only when the target function's ABI and signature are known.

 ---